 Academic and other journals

 Editor-in-chief of The Journal of Evolution and Technology.

 · American Journal of Bioethics

 · Monash Bioethics Review.

 · Open Ethics Journal.

 · Science Fiction Studies.

 In recent times I have been a frequent contributor to Free Inquiry, New Philosopher, and The Philosophers’ Magazine, as well as to the ABC’s Religion and Ethics Portal.

 Recent research and work in progress

-I have since completed an extensively revised version, which will be published by MIT Press at the beginning of 2014, under the title Humanity Enhanced: Genetic Choice and the Challenge for Liberal Democracies.
+I have since completed an extensively revised version, which was published by MIT Press in 2014, under the title Humanity Enhanced: Genetic Choice and the Challenge for Liberal Democracies.
 I continue to work in philosophical bioethics and related areas of legal and political philosophy, particularly examining issues to do with the legal regulation of advanced biomedical technology.